1. What is a 3-Way Ball Valve?

-The T- design ball valve would also perform as a diverter so that it can function the same way as the L- kind valve.
+The T-designed ball valve would also perform as a diverter to function like the L-kind valve.
 With a quarter-spinning of the handle, it can be attained.
 T-pattern cannot have a bubble-firm shutoff, but they can ease the pathway to the three ports or oppose the flow to two ports.
 As a mixer, a T-style ball valve will isolate the media in two ways.

-Similar to a two-way ball valve, its style aids the T -pattern to distribute the flow or make a direct-by flow pattern.
-The standard port is still op for vertically attached T-pattern ball valves.
+Similar to a two-way ball valve, its style aids the T-pattern to distribute the flow or make a direct-by flow pattern.
+The standard port is still open for vertically attached T-pattern ball valves.
 Turning the flow a quarter turn is the only possible method to change its direction.
 The media’s flow won’t change if you do a 180.

 - Specifications of Three-way ball valve: